ChubbyHunteR/blog/content/post/2020-01-20-fanless-build.md

 I wanted to pick the most powerful card that fit in the thermal budget with a preferred overshoot rather than an undershoot, when it comes to performance and power consumption.
 The 6GB GTX 1060 was a clear winner and when picking the manufacturer, I wanted to get one with the best VRM design.
 I could not find too much information and didn't know whether the Eastern European market has the same products as Central or Western Europe, so other factors were size and price as well.
-Finally, I picked a reasonably priced entry-level Giagabyte GTX 1060 and planned an undervolt.
+Finally, I picked a reasonably priced entry-level Gigabyte GTX 1060 and planned an undervolt.
 I did not go for the Mini version as I was afraid the smaller design would have less VRMs, nor did I go for the biggest one as I didn't need the extra fans on the stock cooler and I could not fit it in the case.

 ### SSD